19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 12. Always Have a Back-Up Plan

-Though payment fraud and phishing do not usually cause any problems with your website, only with your money and personal information, you should be prepared for a disaster.
+Though payment fraud and phishing do not usually cause any problems for your website, they can only affect your money and personal information; you should be prepared for a disaster.
 And even if you think your eCommerce site is bulletproof, chances are that it can be hacked.

 In this case, you may need to restore your eCommerce site to a working condition from backup files.

-X-Cart 5 has a useful tool for that — Backup Master — it creates a copy of your MySQL database, website files and compresses it into a single ZIP file.
-So if anything terrible happens, you can be sure that this addon will back you up.
+X-Cart has a useful tool for that — Backup Master — it creates a copy of your MySQL database, website files, and compresses it into a single ZIP file.
+So, if anything terrible happens, you can be sure that this addon will back you up.

 Also, talk to your hosting provider — all good guys do regular backups of their clients’ stores.
-By the way, X-Cart hosting are good guys 😉
+By the way, X-Cart hosting is a good guy 😉

 13. Try an Automated Anti-fraud Solution